VISIT OUR ART STORE ▶

 Mix the pan paints

-Step 2: Prepare Your Paper for Success
+Step 2: Prepare the Artist’s Paper for Success

 Prepare the paper

-Step 3: Creating Your Smooth Wash
+Step 3: Creating the Artist’s Smooth Wash

 Single-Color Wash